-Drilling operations on the first joint well between NIS and Falcon, Kútvölgy-1, were completed in July 2013, the well having reached total depth ("TD") of 3,305 metres.
+Drilling operations on Kútvölgy-1, the first joint well between NIS and the Group, were completed in July 2013, the well having reached TD of 3,305 metres.
 As anticipated, the top of the Algyő Formation was encountered at 2,985 metres, the well then penetrating an alternating sequence of sandstones, siltstones and shales over a gross interval of 320 metres to TD, with gas shows throughout.
 Two conventional cores were taken and extensive wireline logs were run.
 No operational problems or accidents occurred during drilling.
-Technical evaluation of the well results has been concluded.
-Testing operations on the well have started.
-The testing objectives are to determine reservoir quality and gas productivity from the target Algyő formation encountered in Kútvölgy-1.
-As announced by the Group on 3 March 2014, testing operations are anticipated to take 3 months.